llelf/coq/doc/sphinx/proof-engine/proof-handling.rst

 .. cmd:: Save @ident
    :name: Save

    Forces the name of the original goal to be :token:`ident`.

-This command can only be used if the original goal was opened using the :cmd:`Goal` command.
+   .. deprecated:: 8.7

+      Use :cmd:`Qed`.

 .. cmd:: Admitted